emiraykoz/emiraykoz/README.md

 Aspiring software developer based in the United Kingdom, with a strong focus on cloud infrastructure, hosting platforms & low-level software analysis.

-I am fluent in English and plan to learn German, Turkish & potentially Abkhaz in the future.
+I am fluent in English and want to learn German, Turkish & potentially Abkhaz in the future.

 Currently building **[Noxia](https://noxia.cloud)** while deepening my expertise in reverse engineering & software development.